MetaMorphic-Digital/draw-steel/src/docs/System-Automation.md

 When clicking on the `Surges` label on the character sheet, a prompt will appear to spend 1 Hero Token - if available - to gain 2 surges for the actor.

+### Succeed on Save through Hero Tokens

+When a hero has to roll a save to end a condition, they can spend a hero token instead to succeed.
+The pop-up prompt for the save has a button for this purpose.

 ### Hero Tokens and Malice display

 Both Hero Token count  and Director’s Malice total are displayed in a display below the player list in the bottom left corner of the screen.
 The Director has access to a global setting to hide their Malice count from the players, or have it be visible.